-Genes and Phenotype
+Genes and Phenotypes

 We are constantly seeing both news articles as well as scientific publications on new genes - the new gene for intelligence, cancer or happiness.
 So lets start at the beginning by figuring out what a gene is.
 Simply, its a way to refer to inherited traits.